 Other risks to consider include:

 - Drinking apple cider vinegar in excess over an extended period of time can cause bone density loss.
-If you have osteoporosis or brittle bone disease, consult your doctor before use.
+If you have osteoporosis or brittle bone disease, consult your healthcare provider before use.

-- Too much apple cider vinegar may cause an unhealthy decrease in your potassium levels.
+- Too much apple cider vinegar may actually cause diarrhea, which in turn can cause an unhealthy decrease in your potassium levels.
 Low potassium may cause irregular heartbeat (arrhythmia), low blood pressure, and muscle weakness.

 - Apple cider vinegar may not be the right choice for people with type 1 diabetes.
 It can reduce the amount of time it takes for food to leave the stomach, which may affect sugar and insulin levels.